-As part of his work, Mr. Aun defends individuals and companies in criminal, civil, and regulatory enforcement matters, conducts cross-border internal investigations, advises companies in connection with compliance matters and the risks posed by potential transactions, and helps organizations overcome crises.
+Mr. Aun has been actively involved in matters relating to Brazil’s operations Lava Jato (Carwash), Zelotes (Zealots), and Carne Fraca (Weak Flesh), the U.S.-led FIFA investigation, and a high-profile investigation undertaken by Portuguese authorities, among others.
+As part of his work, he defends individuals and companies in criminal, civil, and regulatory enforcement matters, conducts cross-border internal investigations, and advises companies on compliance matters, business integrity, crisis management, and potential transactions.
 He also has substantial experience with international arbitration matters, including in connection with ICC, ICSID, PCA, ICDR, and CCBC proceedings.
-Further, he advises companies and international organizations on business integrity matters.

 Mr. Aun received his LL.M. from New York University School of Law (NYU), where he was vice-president of the International Arbitration Association.
 He obtained his law degree at the Pontifical Catholic University of São Paulo (PUC-SP), with additional studies at The Hague Academy of International Law and the University of Barcelona.
-Mr. Aun acted as an assistant to Professor Donald Francis Donovan in connection with his International Arbitration and International Investment Law & Arbitration courses at NYU, and as an assistant to Professor Fabricio Felamingo in connection with his International Law course at PUC-SP.
+Mr. Aun assisted Professor Donald Francis Donovan with his International Arbitration and International Investment Law & Arbitration courses at NYU and Professor Fabricio Felamingo with his Private International Law course at PUC-SP.

-Mr. Aun is admitted to practice law in New York and Brazil, and is fluent in Spanish and conversational in French, in addition to being a native Portuguese speaker.
+Mr. Aun is admitted to practice law in New York and Brazil.
+He is a native Portuguese speaker, in addition to being fluent in Spanish and conversational in French.

-As part of his speaking engagements, Mr. Aun discussed compliance from a U.S. perspective, as part of a panel organized by Brazil’s Escola Superior de Advocacia (ESA-PR) of the State of Paraná Bar Association (OAB-PR), in July 2020 (The talk is available at ESA-PR’s page on YouTube under the title “Compliance e Advocacia Criminal: o trabalho da advocacia criminal em programas de compliance”; Mr. Aun speaks starting around 5:48); addressed the evolution of anti-corruption in the United States and related trends, as part of a panel on “The Future of White Collar Investigations,” organized by Brazil’s Instituto de Direito Publico (IDP), in July 2020 (The talk is available at IDP’s page on YouTube under the title “O Futuro das Investigações de Delitos Econômicos”; Mr. Aun speaks starting around 58:25); government investigations into fraud and corruption during and after the pandemic in Brazil and the United States, as part of a panel organized by Brazil’s IBRADEMP, in May 2020; presented on Carwash, the Brazil-US anti-corruption enforcement experience, and recommendations for Mexican companies and businesspeople in “Compliance: ¿Cómo Prepararse para la Tormenta que Viene?,” an event organized by Mexico’s ANADE – Asociación Nacional de Abogados de Empresa, Colegio de Abogados, in January 2020; discussed “Key Developments in Global Anti-Corruption Enforcement” in São Paulo, Brazil, as part of an event organized by a local law firm in November 2019; moderated a panel on “The Violation of Compliance Obligations as a Cause for Arbitration” at the XV International Arbitration Conference in Rio de Janeiro, Brazil, in May 2019; discussed anti-corruption concerns as part of the event “Sugar & Ethanol in Brazil: Opportunities and Challenges for Distressed Investments” co-organized by the Brazilian-American Chamber of Commerce and Debevoise, in New York, in May 2018; and moderated a panel on the “Particularities of ICSID Arbitration,” organized by Y&I ICDR and Costa Rican Young Arbitrators, as part of the Costa Rican Arbitration Day, in October 2015.
+As part of his speaking engagements, Mr. Aun discussed the FCPA and the impacts of its enforcement in Brazil, as part of an event organized by the State of São Paulo Bar Association (OAB/SP) in October 2020; his career in the United States and Europe, as part of a panel organized by the Brazil-Canada Chamber of Commerce and a Brazilian law firm during the São Paulo Arbitration Week in October 2020; compliance from a U.S. perspective as part of a panel organized by Brazil’s Escola Superior de Advocacia (ESA-PR) of the State of Paraná Bar Association (OAB-PR) in July 2020 (available at ESA-PR’s page on YouTube under the title “Compliance e Advocacia Criminal: o trabalho da advocacia criminal em programas de compliance”; Mr. Aun speaks starting around 5:48); addressed the evolution of anti-corruption in the United States and related trends as part of a panel on “The Future of White Collar Investigations” organized by Brazil’s Instituto de Direito Publico (IDP) in July 2020 (The talk is available at IDP’s page on YouTube under the title “O Futuro das Investigações de Delitos Econômicos”; Mr. Aun speaks starting around 58:25); discussed government investigations into fraud and corruption during and after the pandemic in Brazil and the United States, as part of a panel organized by Brazil’s IBRADEMP in May 2020; presented on Carwash, the Brazil-US anti-corruption enforcement experience and recommendations for Mexican companies and businesspeople in “Compliance: ¿Cómo Prepararse para la Tormenta que Viene?,” an event organized by Mexico’s ANADE – Asociación Nacional de Abogados de Empresa, Colegio de Abogados, in January 2020; discussed “Key Developments in Global Anti-Corruption Enforcement” in São Paulo, Brazil, as part of an event organized by a local law firm in November 2019; moderated a panel on “The Violation of Compliance Obligations as a Cause for Arbitration” at the XV International Arbitration Conference in Rio de Janeiro, Brazil, in May 2019; discussed anti-corruption concerns as part of the event “Sugar & Ethanol in Brazil: Opportunities and Challenges for Distressed Investments,” co-organized by the Brazilian-American Chamber of Commerce and Debevoise, in New York in May 2018; and moderated a panel on the “Particularities of ICSID Arbitration,” organized by Y&I ICDR and Costa Rican Young Arbitrators, as part of the Costa Rican Arbitration Day in October 2015.